mhenrixon/sidekiq-unique-jobs/NEW_README.md

 Sometimes it is desired to have a finer control over which arguments are used in determining uniqueness of the job, and others may be _transient_.
 For this use-case, you need to define either a `unique_args` method, or a ruby proc.

-The unique_args method need to return an array of values to use for uniqueness check.
+*NOTE:* The unique_args method need to return an array of values to use for uniqueness check.

+*NOTE:* The arguments passed to the proc or the method is always an array.
+If your method takes a single array as argument the value of args will be `[[...]]`.

 The method or the proc can return a modified version of args without the transient arguments included, as shown below: